At the beginning of 2021, we received support from the EU project Green Circular Transformation, which is supported by Food and Bio Cluster Denmark.

-Beach crabs are a major and growing problem for fishing in inland Danish waters, and Allan Buch, chairman of the Belt Fisheries Association of the University of Copenhagen, has investigated this problem in collaboration with AquaMind.
-The report examines the possibility of a profitable sorting and handling of beach crabs and other unwanted catches.
+Shore crabs are a major and growing problem for fishing in inland Danish waters, and Allan Buch, chairman of the Belt Fisheries Association of the University of Copenhagen, has investigated this problem in collaboration with AquaMind.
+The report examines the possibility of a profitable sorting and handling of shore crabs and other unwanted catches.

 Information about seaweed

 The information about the seaweeds growth phase and its CO2 footprint comes from Dansk Tang and Nordisk Tang.